 Those checks can be used for almost anything: you can write a check to yourself and cash it, you can transfer balances from another card, or you can buy goods or services from a business that accepts personal checks.

 In some cases, convenience checks come with an attractive offer.
-For example, you might pay 0% interest on balance transfers for 6 months—and that might be a good idea if you’ll pay off an existing high-interest-rate balance before the promotional period ends.
+For example, you might pay 0% interest on balance transfers for six months—and that might be a good idea if you’ll pay off an existing high-interest-rate balance before the promotional period ends.
 However, those offers are generally only available if you have good credit, and you need to watch out for fees.

-Cost: convenience checks are generally treated as “cash advances” (as opposed to purchases made when you swipe your card at the register).
-That means you’ll most likely have to pay a higher interest rate on the money you spend with a convenience check, which increases the total interest costs you’ll pay over the life of that loan.
+Convenience checks are generally treated as “cash advances” (as opposed to purchases made when you swipe your card at the register).
+That means you’ll most likely have to pay a higher interest rate on the money you spend with a convenience check, which increases the total interest you’ll pay over the life of that loan.
 What’s more, you might have to pay a cash advance fee, which increases your loan balance (and therefore your interest charges).

-How balances are treated: you might think that all of the spending you do with your credit card is the same.
-In fact, your lender puts your spending into different “buckets.”
-For example, in-person purchases with your card fall into one category, and spending with convenience checks falls into another category.
+You might think that all of the spending you do with your credit card is the same.
+In fact, your lender puts your spending into different buckets.
+For example, in-person purchases with your card fall into one category, and spending with convenience checks falls into another.
 Balances aren’t always handled in your favor.
-In many cases, there’s no grace period on money you spend with a convenience check—so interest will start adding up immediately.
-Federal law requires lenders to apply payments above and beyond your minimum payment towards high-interest rate debts, but that doesn't do you any good unless you really pay extra.
+In many cases, there’s no grace period on the money you spend with a convenience check—so interest will start adding up immediately.
+Federal law requires lenders to apply for payments above and beyond your minimum payment toward high-interest rate debts, but that doesn't do you any good unless you pay extra.

-All good things come to an end: convenience checks are most attractive when they allow you to borrow at 0% APR.
+Convenience checks are most attractive when they allow you to borrow at 0% APR.
 But what happens after your “teaser” or promotional period ends?
-In many cases, you’ll start paying interest at typical credit card rates – which can lead to higher payments and increasing debt.
+In many cases, you’ll start paying interest at cash advance rates, which can be as much as twice your normal card interest rate.

-Your credit: convenience checks make it easy to spend a lot of money.
+Convenience checks make it easy to spend a lot of money.
 As you increase your borrowing, your credit scores can suffer.
-In general, it’s best to keep your balance below 30% of your credit limit (for example, if your card has a limit of $1,000, you’d want to keep your “credit utilization” below $300).
+In general, it’s best to keep your balance below 30% of your credit limit.
+For example, if your card has a limit of $1,000, you’d want to keep your “credit utilization” below $300.
 If you approach your credit limit, lenders and credit scoring models may assume you’re getting into trouble, and they’ll be unwilling to approve new loans for you.